 Quality Assurance Technician Job Description

 A quality assurance technician assures production quality is consistent, staff are well managed, processes are validated, and audits are done.
-The employee handles system improvements along with working on needed documentation.
-This quality assurance technician has to be thorough, skilled at problem-solving, and a team player.
+This position handles system improvements and manages documentation.
+A great quality assurance technician has to be thorough, skilled at problem-solving, and a team player.

 Be able to assess and improve the QA process